 A 2008 evaluation of the program by American Institutes for Research (AIR) established definitively that the model supported the transformation of high-need middle schools in two key ways: connecting high-risk students to appropriate school- and community-based services to promote their adjustment and academic success, and helping schools improve their climate for teaching and learning, leading to academic gains for all students.
 Even for this early iteration of the Turnaround model, AIR’s report showed that schools became calmer and more productive, with fewer problem behaviors.

-To date, Turnaround has refined its model through work in close to 60 schools, and major philanthropic investments by innovative funders have fueled the continuing development of the model.
+To date, Turnaround has refined its model through work in over 80 schools, and major philanthropic investments by innovative funders have fueled the continuing development of the model.
 In 2008, the Carroll and Milton Petrie Foundation provided lead funding for a six-school program in the Bronx, now in its third year.
 In 2010, Turnaround launched a Washington, DC program, with lead funding from the CityBridge Foundation, and later in the year we launched our first district partnership in Orange, NJ, thanks to lead support from the David Tepper Foundation.
 In recognition of Turnaround’s potential impact nationally, New Profit Inc., the nation’s leading venture philanthropy organization, made a major investment in the development of Turnaround’s core capacity, as did the Carnegie Corporation of NY.
 In 2011, the Leona M. and Harry B. Helmsley Charitable Trust announced a $2.75 million grant to support a major new Turnaround program in two Bronx districts.
 Together, these investments in Turnaround are supporting the growth necessary to serve more communities in the coming years, and discussions are underway to serve locations throughout the Northeast.

 As these positive developments draw the attention of policymakers, Turnaround is developing a presence in policy arenas.
 In August 2010, Dr. Cantor was one of five presenters invited to speak at the Aspen Institute Congressional Retreat on Education Reform, which led to her appearance before the House Education and Appropriations Committees to offer insight as they prepare to revise the Elementary and Secondary Education Act (ESEA).
 Additional conversations with Congressional and US Department of Education staff are centered around finding ways to use existing funding to incentivize the use of public dollars to improve school culture, support effective professional development, and increase the capacities of schools to provide academic and non-academic support services to students.